 All coursework must be completed at a regionally accredited college/university.
 Foreign coursework must be evaluated by a NACES recognized agency.
 Due to the rapid evolution in basic sciences, natural science prerequisite coursework must have been completed within 10 years of the application year.
 Natural science labs must be completed on ground only.
-Anatomy and Physiology coursework must be human-based only.
-No "Comparative" courses.
+All natural science coursework must be human-based only.
+Mammalian, Animal or "Comparative" coursework will not be accepted.
 A complete sequence of A and P I with lab and A and P II with lab will be accepted to meet Anatomy and Physiology (with labs) requirements.
 General (Inorganic) Chemistry (with labs) must be a complete sequence as well.
+Behavioral science must be Psychology based.
+Sociology and Anthropology may not substitute as behavioral science and will only be accepted as social science.